Virginia Psychology Doctorate Programs

 Virginia Clinical Psychologist Salary and Job Outlook

-The state of Virginia is looking to lead the charge into the future regarding the field of clinical psychology.
-According to research by the Bureau of Labor Statistics, Virginia has projected a stunning 18.3% employment growth trend over the next ten years for clinical psychologists.
+The state of Virginia is looking to lead the charge into the future in the field of clinical psychology.
+According to research by the Bureau of Labor Statistics, clinical and counseling psychologist jobs in Virginia are projected to increase by 11.6% over the decade leading up to 2032.

 SEE ALSO: Virginia Clinical Psychologist Salary Outlook